November 25, 2014

 Slide the parchment paper with the cookies onto your cookie sheet and bake in a preheated oven at 400F for 6 to 10 min depending on the thickness of your cookies.

-After backing, slide your cookies into a cooling rack.
+After baking, slide your cookies into a cooling rack.

 You are now ready to ice your cookies.
 This is the fun part!